Sunil-Pradhan/javascript-cheatsheet/README.md

 //output - Mobile { model: 'G8', price: 3000, color: 'White' }
 ```

 Here we have created a constructor and later we added an object such as color.
-Now doing console, it is clear new object is reflecting for samsung but not for the nokia.
+Now doing console, it is clear new object is reflecting for samsung as well as for nokia.
+But the problem is we are here repeating code which looks much similar.